cisco-open/go-lanai/pkg/opensearch/README.md

 # Open Search

-When using the opensearch package, developers are encouraged to use httpvcr to test.
+When using the opensearch package, developers are encouraged to use WithOpenSearchPlayback, which wraps httpvcr to test.
 Examples can be found in the `go-lanai/pkg/test/opensearchtest/`.

-When tests are run httpvcr will generate a yml file in a `./testdata` directory that stores the outgoing requests and corresponding responses and mock them when the test suite is not in RecordMode.
+When tests are run WithOpenSearchPlayback, it will generate a yml file in a `./testdata` directory that stores the outgoing requests and corresponding responses and mock them when the test suite is not in RecordMode.

 BodyModifiers can be used to change expected requests/responses - like time.